Bee Meaning and Symbolism

-Teamwork, fellowship, harmonious and peaceful coexistence, and brotherhood comes to you naturally.
+Teamwork, fellowship, and peaceful coexistence come to you naturally.

-As the bee that found a way to fly despite not being meant to use its wings originally, you also find a way to spread your wings and reach your high aspirations with your determination and adaptable nature.
+As the bee that found a way to fly despite not being originally meant to use its wings, you also find a way to spread your wings and reach your high aspirations with your determination and adaptable nature.

-You are vehemently protective and defensive of those whom you hold dear, of your material and financial possessions.
+You are vehemently protective and defensive of people you hold dear, as well as your material and financial possessions.

-Your unfaltering tenacity and a high threshold for pain also enable you to stand tall against the face of all adversities.
+Your unfaltering tenacity and a high threshold for pain \enable you to stand tall at the face of all adversities.

-Your optimistic nature lets you see the silver lining in everything, and motivate others around you as well.
+Your optimistic nature lets you see a silver lining in everything, which motivates others around you as well.